Skip to content

 4

-If symptoms improve, reintroduce previous proteins one at a time (2 weeks each) to identify the trigger
+If symptoms improve, reintroduce previous proteins one at a time for 2 weeks each.
+A flare confirms the trigger.

 5

-Avoid the identified trigger permanently and select a commercial LID that excludes it
+Avoid the confirmed trigger long-term and choose a commercial LID that excludes it.

 ProteinAvailabilityNotes